jeffgillan/Drone-mapping-class/docs/flight_mission_planning.md

   <figcaption> </figcaption>
 </figure>

+### GSD Recommendations
-GSD Recommendations: Features of interest should drive the optimal GSD; detecting (and 3D modeling) small objects requires finer GSD; Coarser GSD will lead to coarser 3D modeling
+ Features of interest should drive the optimal GSD; detecting (and 3D modeling) small objects requires finer GSD; Coarser GSD will lead to coarser 3D modeling

 <figure markdown>
   ![Image title](images/GSD_recommendations.png){ width="700" }
   <figcaption> </figcaption>
 </figure>
+<br/><br/>

-Mission planning Tips:
+### Mission planning Tips

-ollect imagery with pre-programmed autonomous flights.
+* Collect imagery with pre-programmed autonomous flights.
 Don’t try to collect imagery with manual flying!

-Make your flight areas into simple polygons like rectangles.
+* Make your flight areas into simple polygons like rectangles.
 Don’t draw complicated flight areas.

-Make the flight polygon bigger than your area of interest by 10-15%.
+* Make the flight polygon bigger than your area of interest by 10-15%.
 The periphery of imagery products are often of less quality.

-Flying higher  =  Cover more land (extent)   =   Image resolution (grain) is coarser

-Small alterations to flying height and polygon size can make a big difference in how long the total mission takes
+* Small alterations to flying height and polygon size can make a big difference in how long the total mission takes

-Always plan flights around quantity and endurance of your flight batteries
+* Always plan flights around quantity and endurance of your flight batteries
+<br/><br/>
+___
+## Camera Settings

 <figure markdown>
   ![Image title](images/holy_trinity.png){ width="700" }